hplustree/rtk-debian-builds/README.md

 ## Purpose

-This repository was created to store pre-built `rtk-ai` binaries to optimize the deployment pipeline for the `mostlyagent2` project.
+This repository was created to store pre-built `rtk-ai` binaries to optimize the deployment pipeline.

 By hosting custom Debian Bookworm builds here, we decouple the heavy lifting of building `rtk-ai` from the main application.